(A) The bureau of state hearings may schedule some or all hearings as telephone hearings, following the procedures outlined in this paragraph.

 (1) Telephone hearings shall normally be conducted with all participants except the hearing officer present at the local agency office.
 The hearing officer shall conduct the hearing, as described in rule 5101:6-6-02 of the Administrative Code, by telephone from the hearing officer's office or other site suitably equipped with the proper telephone equipment.

 When a telephone hearing concerns one of the medical determinations listed in paragraph (C)(2) of rule 5101:6-6-01 of the Administrative Code, the agency representative shall participate in the hearing as described in that paragraph.

 (2) Scheduling telephone hearings shall be done in accordance with the following:

-(b) The JFS 04002 shall include a telephone number which the individual can call free of charge to request a face-to-face hearing and shall explain that a request for a face-to-face hearing must be made no later than three calendar days prior to the date of the hearing.
+(b) The JFS 04002 shall include a telephone number which the individual can call free of charge to request a face-to-face hearing and shall explain that a request for a face-to-face hearing shall be made no later than three days prior to the date of the hearing.

 (c) Hearings initially scheduled as telephone hearings that are rescheduled as face-to-face hearings at the individual's request shall be rescheduled in accordance with rule 5101:6-6-01 of the Administrative Code.

 (3) Documents shall be made available to the hearing officer for inclusion in the official hearing record as follows: